1.1 Statement of compliances

 1.5 Property, plant and equipment

-PPE in course of construction for production, supply or administrative purposes are carried at cost, less any recognized impairment loss.
-Cost includes professional fees and, for qualifying assets, borrowings costs capitalized in accordance with Company's accounting policy.
+PPE in course of construction for production, supply or administrative purposes are carried at cost, less any recognised impairment loss.
+Cost includes professional fees and, for qualifying assets, borrowings costs capitalised in accordance with Company's accounting policy.
 Such properties are classified to appropriate categories of property, plant and equipment when completed and ready for intended use.
 Depreciation of these assets, on the same basis as other property assets, commences when the assets are ready for their intended use.

-Advance paid towards acquisition of property, plant and equipment outstanding at each balance sheet date is classified as capital advances under other non current assets.
+Advance paid towards acquisition of property, plant and equipment outstanding at each standalone balance sheet date is classified as capital advances under other non current assets.

 Cost of assets not ready to use are disclosed under 'capital work in progress'.

-the Companies Act, 2013 except in respect of the following categories of assets, in whose case the life of the assets has been assessed as under based on technical advice, taking into account the nature of the asset, the estimated usage of the asset, the operating conditions of the asset, past history of replacement, anticipated technological changes, manufacturers warranties and maintenance support, etc. Useful life of the Property, plant and equipment is reassessed at each year end based on the technical evaluation
+Depreciable amount is the cost of an asset less its estimated residual value.
+Depreciation on Property, plant and equipment has been provided on the straight-line method as per the useful life prescribed in Schedule II to the Companies Act, 2013 except in respect of the following categories of assets, in whose case the life of the assets has been assessed as under based on technical advice, taking into account the nature of the asset, the estimated usage of the asset, the operating conditions of the asset, past history of replacement, anticipated technological changes, manufacturers warranties and maintenance support, etc. Useful life of the Property, plant and equipment is reassessed at each year end based on the technical evaluation.

-Fixed Assets individually costing Rs.
+PPE individually costing Rs.
 5,000 or less are fully depreciated in the year of capitalization.

-An item of property, plant and equipment is derecognized upon disposal or when no future economic benefits are expected to arise from the continued use of the asset.
-Any gain or loss arising on the disposal or retirement of an item of property, plant and equipment is determined as the difference between the sale proceeds and carrying amount of the asset and is recognized as profit or loss.
+An item of property, plant and equipment is derecognised upon disposal or when no future economic benefits are expected to arise from the continued use of the asset.
+Any gain or loss arising on the disposal or retirement of an item of property, plant and equipment is determined as the difference between the sale proceeds and carrying amount of the asset and is recognised as profit or loss.

-Upon transition to the Ind AS, the Company has elected to continue with the carrying value of all of its Property, Plant and Equipment as at April 01, 2017 ( transition date) measured as per the previous GAAP, as its deemed cost.
+Upon transition to the Ind AS, the Company has elected to continue with the carrying value of all of its Property, Plant and Equipment as at April 01, 2017 (transition date) measured as per the previous GAAP, as its deemed cost.

 1.6 Intangible assets other than goodwill

-Intangible assets with finite useful life are carried at cost less accumulated amortisation and impairment losses, if any.
-The cost of an intangible asset comprises of the purchase price, including any import duties and other taxes and any directly attributable expenditure on making the asset ready for its intended use and net of any trade discounts, tax credits and rebates.
+of the purchase price, including any import duties and other taxes and any directly attributable expenditure on making the asset ready for its intended use and net of any trade discounts, tax credits and rebates.

 The intangible assets are amortised over their respective estimated useful life on a straight-line basis, commencing from the date the asset is available to the Company for its use.
 The amortisation period are reviewed at the end of each financial year and the amortisation method is revised to reflect the changed pattern.

-Subsequent expenditure on an intangible asset after its purchase / completion is recognised as an expense when incurred unless it is probable that such expenditure will enable the asset to generate future economic benefits in excess of its originally assessed standards of performance and such expenditure can be measured and attributed to the asset reliably, in which case such expenditure is added to the cost of the asset.
+Subsequent expenditure on an intangible asset after its purchase/completion is recognised as an expense when incurred unless it is probable that such expenditure will enable the asset to generate future economic benefits in excess of its originally assessed standards of performance and such expenditure can be measured and attributed to the asset reliably, in which case such expenditure is added to the cost of the asset.

 Derecognition of intangible assets: